PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 The standard keywords that all calculators must use (if they make sense) are: ``xc``, ``kpts``, ``smearing``, ``width``, ``charge`` and ``nbands``.
 Each calculator will have its own default values for these parameters --- see recommendations below.
-I addition, calculators will typically have many other parameters.
+In addition, calculators will typically have many other parameters.
 The units are eV and Å.